awdavies/goSnake/README.md

 ### Windows

 Windows requires Golang 1.4+ and a MinGW installation.
-So far I've only ever built it in 64 bit, so you're on your own if you want to set it up with 32 bit.
+So far I've only ever built it in 64 bit on Windows 10, so you're on your own if you want to set it up with 32 bit.

 ### Mac OSX